unjs/unstorage/docs/2.drivers/vercel.md

 ### Options

 - `base`: Optional prefix to use for all keys (namespacing).
-- `ttl`: Default TTL for all items in seconds (Note: Will be merged with per-call option tags).
+- `ttl`: Default TTL for all items in seconds.
-- `tags`: Default tags to apply to all cache entries.
+- `tags`: Default tags to apply to all cache entries (Note: Will be merged with per-call option tags).

 ### Per-call options